What is MotherToBaby Utah?

 · Alcohol, tobacco, and other substances of abuse you may use

 You will talk to a specialist who is knowledgeable about medicines, chemicals, and other exposures that can cause pregnancy problems or birth defects.
 MotherToBaby Utah staff also advise women and their healthcare providers about the effects of exposures on the breastfed baby and the possible impact on breast milk production.

 MotherToBaby Utah staff and our medical consultants have many years of experience in the healthcare field.
 MotherToBaby Utah is a joint effort of the Utah Department of Health (UDOH) and the University of Utah’s Department of Pediatrics.
 MotherToBaby Utah has been providing pregnancy information and education to women, families, and healthcare providers for 33 years.

-Marsha Leen-Mitchell, Program Coordinator – Teratogen Information Specialist.
-Marsha is a University of Utah Department of Pediatrics employee.
-She serves as Secretary on the Organization of Teratology Information Specialists board.
-Marsha has been with the program for 30 years and has 15 publications in peer-reviewed journals including chapters on Clinical Teratology for the Pediatric Practitioner in Rudolph’s Pediatrics.
+Marsha Leen-Mitchell, Teratogen Information Specialist.
+Marsha serves as Secretary on the Organization of Teratology Information Specialists Board.
+Marsha has been with the program for 35 years and has 15 publications in peer-reviewed journals including chapters on Clinical Teratology for the Pediatric Practitioner in Rudolph’s Pediatrics.

-Al Romeo, Nurse – Teratogen Information Specialist.
-Al is a past OTIS board member, having served as Secretary.
-He has been with the program for over seven years and has three publications in peer-reviewed articles and has published more than 30 newsletter and other articles.
+Al Romeo, Senior Registered Nurse – Teratogen Information Specialist.
+Al serves as the President Elect for the Organization of Teratology Information Specialists / MotherToBaby.
+He has been with the program for over 13 years and has six publications in peer-reviewed articles and has published more than 30 newsletter and other articles.

 Staff at MotherToBaby can take your Telephone Call, Email, Chat or Text during regular business hours, Monday through Friday from 8:00 a.m. to 5:00 p.m.
 We are closed on national and Utah holidays.